javascript-tutorial/en.javascript.info/1-js/01-getting-started/03-variables/article.md

 Variable naming is one of the most important and complex skills in programming.
 A quick glance at variable names can reveal which code was written by a beginner versus an experienced developer.

-In a real project, most of the time is spent modifying and extending an existing code base rather than writing something completely separate from scratch.
-When we return to some code after doing something else for a while, it's much easier to find information that is well-labeled.
+In a real project, most of the time is spent modifying and extending an existing code base rather than writing something completely new from scratch.
+When we look at someone else's code, and even if we return to our code after  a while, it's much easier to find information that is well-labeled.
 Or, in other words, when the variables have good names.

 Please spend time thinking about the right name for a variable before declaring it.
 Doing so will repay you handsomely.